NCAS-CMS/cms-website/pages/puma2.md

 ### 5. Set up passwordless access to PUMA2

-You can set up a passphrase-less ssh-key to access PUMA2, so that you don't have to type your password every time.
+In order to avoid typing your password every time you login to PUMA2, you can set up an ssh-key without a passphrase.
+This means you can log straight in without a password, passphrase or ssh-agent running.

+**Note: Usually we would never advise using an ssh-key without a passphrase, but in this case it's safe to do so since we are already authenticated within the Archer2 system.**

 * From the ARCHER2 login nodes, type